 The pneumococcal vaccine programme for babies has been in place since 2006.
 Prevenar 13 (PCV13) replaced Prevenar (PCV7) in 2010.1

-It has been estimated that in the first 11 years of the pneumococcal vaccine programme almost 40,000 cases of Invasive Pneumococcal Disease (IPD) have been prevented within the first 11 years of the pneumococcal conjugate vaccine programme.1
+It has been estimated that in the first 11 years of the pneumococcal conjugate vaccine programme almost 40,000 cases of Invasive Pneumococcal Disease (IPD) were prevented.1

 The Prevenar 13 vaccine is part of the childhood immunisation programme and should be administered according to the UK schedule.2